AIgnostic/AIgnostic/README.md

 - Add your own metrics
 - ...and a lot more information about how you can get the most out of AIgnostic

+PLEASE NOTE: If our prod deployment seems to be unavailable, we may have taken it down due to financial constraints (e.g. running out of Digital Ocean student credits).
+SEGP markers can reach out to kishansambhi@hotmail.co.uk to get the production deployment reinstated.
+Alternatively use the local environment as described below.

 To get started with the local environment (runs a Docker Compose under the hood to run the services in containers locally):
 - Prerequisites: ensure that you have the following dependencies installed
     - ```docker```